crsmith20/WindowsKeyLogger/PLAN.md

 1. First, I will learn about the Windows API
 2. Then I will implement it
 3. Next I will create the program with the implemented Windows API
-4. Test the program through a terminal and through command prompt
+4. Then test the program through a terminal and through command prompt
-5. Add documentation
+5. Finally, add documentation to the program